West London Railway: A collision, and then first signs of progress

 There was a collision at the crossing with the GWR in November 1855, and the guard of an LNWR train was killed.
 There were "heavy barriers" protecting the GWR from trains on the WLR at the crossing, and signals on the GWR.
 There was another signalman to operate a distant signal a mile west, in Acton Cutting.
 He was to repeat the indication of the crossing signal, by visual observation.
 The collision took place on a dark morning, when a GWR goods train ran into a LNWR train crossing its path.
 The LNWR train was being propelled, as "there were no means of running round on the West London".
 The GWR train consisted of "68 waggons with the only guard's van next the second engine".

 This may have been the motivation for the owners to consider improving the line.
-The GWR seems to have taken the lead, obtaining Parliamentary authority to double the line and extend it south over the River Thames to join the London and Southampton Railway (later the London and South Western Railway: the L&SWR), and (by Act of 1859) eliminate the flat crossing at the north end.
+The GWR seems to have taken the lead, obtaining authority in an act of Parliament to double the line and extend it south over the River Thames to join the London and Southampton Railway (later the London and South Western Railway: the L&SWR), and, by the South Western Railway Act 1859 (22 & 23 Vict. c. xliv), eliminate the flat crossing at the north end.

 The latter was swiftly put into effect, with a new line crossing over their main line by a bridge, and a spur line making a connection.
 In the northwards direction, the spur diverged to the right at the new North Pole Junction; it then swung left, crossing under the new high-level line and jointing the GWR main line in the direction of Reading.
-The through line to and from Willesden had previously passed under the Paddington Canal, with a 1 in 36 gradient to get down to the low level; it now crossed it by a bridge, the new alignment displaced a little to the west.
+The through line to and from Willesden had previously passed under the Paddington Canal, with a 1-in-36 gradient to get down to the low level; it now crossed it by a bridge, the new alignment displaced a little to the west.

-This was timely, for in 1862 an International Exhibition opened in Kensington, and the LNWR started a service on 2 June to the Kensington terminus with seven trains each way from and to Harrow.
+This was timely, for in 1862 the London International Exhibition of Industry and Art opened in Kensington, and the LNWR started a service on 2 June to the Kensington terminus with seven trains each way from and to Harrow.
 Simultaneously they started running trains from Kensington to and from Camden (Chalk Farm), where there were connections for Fenchurch Street over the North London Railway.

 Crossing the Thames

 The development of the suburbs meant that the time was now right to extend the line southwards to join railways on the south side of the River Thames.
-The West London Extension Railway (WLER) was created by Act of Parliament in 1859, owned jointly by the subscribing companies.
+The West London Extension Railway (WLER) was created by the West London Extension Railway Act 1859 (22 & 23 Vict. c. cxxxiv), owned jointly by the subscribing companies.